ebishiru/sylliegirlybeauty/README.md

 **1. Home Page**

 Sylvia's TikTok, Instagram, YouTube and Bio links can be visited by clicking on the appropriate icons.
-Additionally, the home page includes the latest YouTube videos (4) and newest product recommendations (5) by Syllie.
+Additionally, the home page includes the latest YouTube videos (4) and the newest product recommendations (5) by Syllie.

 **2. Videos Page**

 A list of YouTube Videos and Shorts are shown, ordered from their upload date.
-The videos are limited to 20 a page with pagination options below.
+The videos are limited to 20 per page with pagination options below.
 Clicking on the videos brings you to their appropriate video page.